vaishavs/Functional-Programming-CPP/02_Designing_HO_Funcs/01_intro.md

     ref();                 // Calls greet()
 }
 ```
 Once a reference is bound to an object (or function), it cannot be changed to refer to another one.
+Also, it cannot be null or assigned with ```nullptr``` or left uninitialized.

 ## Functors
 Functors are smart function objects in the sense that they have: